-My One Hour Buttermilk Dinner Rolls need to be added to your next dinner!
-Simple, quick, soft and delicious!
-Perfect for Holidays and weeknight dinners.
+These One Hour Buttermilk Dinner Rolls are the perfect side dish for any dinner!
+They’re simple, quick, soft and delicious!
+Perfect for Holidays and weeknight family dinners.

 Have you ever wanted to make dinner rolls but didn’t know where to start or how to tackle them?
 I’ve got just the recipe for you.
 Simple, fail proof rolls that you’ll have on the table in no time.